nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221006035818/README.md

   - parameter expansion in bash manual @ `2:57:00`
     - ``` The  `$'  character  introduces  parameter expansion, command substitution, or arithmetic expansion.  ```
   - passing environment variables into scripts as vim filters @ `3:13:00`
+  - cant put backtick inside a backtick @ `03:20:00`
+    - every double quote has a separate context
+  - function is like a machine @ `03:32:00`
+  - why double quotes around arguments @ `03:42:00`
+    - double quote all the things, all the time.
+  - R command in vim is useful for overwriting timestamps in this video
+  - interesting printf behavior @ `03:44:00`
+    - if printf has more arguments than `%` formats, then it starts repeating and acting like a word-by-word processor.
+    ```
+    printf "%s is cool\n" cats unix
+    cats is cool
+    unix is cool
+    ```

+- video week 10
+  - asdf @ `00:00:00`

 ` zet/20221006035818/README.md `

 # Related

 - [20221006200018](/zet/20221006200018/README.md) OCR youtube video frames
 - [20221006191703](/zet/20221006191703/README.md) bash trick printf to variable
 - [20221006142610](/zet/20221006142610/README.md) recommending zettelkasten note-taking method
 - [20221006073459](/zet/20221006073459/README.md) assorted notes from videos rwxrob notes `Tue Oct 4`